AstraaDev/Fake-Verification-Bot/README.md

     "command_name": "COMMAND-NAME-HERE",

-    "give_role": false, #Can take the value: true or false "role_id": "ROLE-ID-HERE" #ID of the role you want to give to the user after scanning the QR Code }
+    "give_role": false, #Can take the value: true or false "role_name": "ROLE-NAME-HERE" #Name of the role you want to give to the user after scanning the QR Code }
 ```
 #### Set up and invite your Bot.